History of the world's tallest buildings: Before the 13th century

 Hwangnyongsa, or Hwangnyong Temple, and sometimes spelled Hwangryongsa, is a former Buddhist temple in the city of Gyeongju, South Korea.
 Completed in the 7th century, the enormous nine-storey structure was built entirely of interlocking timbers with no iron nails.
 It had a standing total height of 68 to 80 m, making it the tallest structure in East Asia and the tallest wooden structure in the world at the time of its construction.
 It was destroyed by invading Mongol forces in 1238.

 In the 8th century, two seven-storied pagodas with a height of 100 m were constructed at Todaiｰji (東大寺) in Nara, Japan.
 They were one of the tallest wooden buildings in the world at the time.
 By the 14th century, both were burned down by fires caused by war or lightning strikes.

+The Liaodi Pagoda (Kaiyuan Temple Tower) was completed in 1055 and is 83.7 m tall.
+It is still standing.

-In 1057, the 100 m wooden Shwesandaw Pagoda of Bagan, Myanmar, was constructed.
+In 1057, the 50–100 m (165–330 ft; sources differ) wooden Shwesandaw Pagoda of Bagan, Myanmar, was constructed.

 The Vimana of the Brihadisvara Temple, Thanjavur, Tamil Nadu, completed in 1010 is 66 m tall, slightly taller and older than Angkor Wat, Cambodia.
 The entire complex is built of granite.

 The 77 m minaret of Koutoubia Mosque in Marrakesh, Morocco, includes a spire and orbs.
 It was completed under the reign of the Berber Almohad Caliph Yaqub al-Mansur around 1195.
 The minaret of Isa in the Umayyad Mosque was most likely originally built in the 9th century and also had a height of 77 m (253 ft).